Pwllpeiran writers in residence

 Funded by IBERS, the programme which starts on Thursday 1 August will provide both Karen and Elizabeth with the freedom to explore and trace the history and heritage of Pwllpeiran, which will be known as the Welsh Upland Research Centre (WURC).

-This announcement comes hot on the heels of a recent investment worth £2.5m towards the WURC, which aims to transform the research centre into a world class upland research facility and will help realise IBERS’ ambitions for sustainable agriculture in Wales.
+This announcement comes hot off the heels of a recent investment worth £2.5m towards the WURC, which aims to transform the research centre into a world class upland research facility and will help realise IBERS’ ambitions for sustainable agriculture in Wales.

 Karen Owen is a poet and journalist and is the winner of the Welsh language writer in residence competition.
 She said; “I have a particular interest in bridging the great divide between the world of science and the Welsh literary world, and I'm looking forward to recording and responding creatively to research that happens at Pwllpeiran.